NetLogo/NetLogo/README.md

 ### Help With Modeling

-There are many good resources listed on the [NetLogo resources page](https://ccl.northwestern.edu/netlogo/resources.shtml) The [Netlogo-Users yahoo group](https://groups.yahoo.com/neo/groups/netlogo-users/info) frequently tackles questions on modeling.
+There are many good resources listed on the [NetLogo resources page](https://ccl.northwestern.edu/netlogo/resources.shtml) The [Netlogo-Users Google group](http://groups.google.com/d/forum/netlogo-users) frequently tackles questions on modeling.
 Be aware that the the group is moderated, so most messages don't go through until at least the next business day.
 There is also a fairly active NetLogo community [on StackOverflow](http://stackoverflow.com/questions/tagged/netlogo).
 NetLogo Users tends to be a better place to ask more open-ended modeling questions, for instance "I'm interested in making a model of plate tectonics, can anyone offer advice?".